-Citation: Reece Thomas, K. & Gultutan, D. A. (2024).
+Citation: Reece Thomas, K. & Gultutan, D. A. (2025).
 Enforcement of ICSID awards and state immunity: should immunity trump all?
 Analysis of the English Court of Appeal's ISL / Border Timbers conjoined judgment, advocating for a domestic teleological interpretation.
-Arbitration International.
+Arbitration International. doi: 10.1093/arbint/aiae053

-This is the accepted version of the paper.
+This is the published version of the paper.